Designer Brunello Cucinelli is a unique humanist with ethics at heart. Oh, and he makes incredible luxury clothing, too!

-Truly enamoured with the ‘green heart of Italy’, the designer has invested heavily in local restoration projects and the creation of a Forum for the Arts in the hamlet, where musical concerts, theatrical productions and lectures on philosophy are given.
+Truly enamoured with the ‘green heart of Italy’, the knitwear designer has invested heavily in local restoration projects and the creation of a Forum for the Arts in the hamlet.
+There, musical concerts, theatrical productions and lectures on philosophy are given.

-In fact, the designer is passionate about philosophy, and he goes to debates twice a week.
-The second century Roman Emperor, Marcus Aurelius, is a true inspiration to him: the Roman believed we should all live like this may be our last day on Earth, but plan as though we would live forever: in other words, live in the moment, but safeguard the future.
+In fact, he is passionate about philosophy, and goes to debates twice a week.
+The second century Roman Emperor, Marcus Aurelius, is a true inspiration to him.
+The ancient Roman believed we should all live like this may be our last day on Earth, but plan as though we would live forever.
+In other words, live in the moment, but safeguard the future.

-This is exactly what the designer aims to do not only with his wildly successful sustainable business, but in his personal life, too.
-He is a practitioner of Tibetan yoga, which he does daily, and claims the benefits of yoga are beyond what he ever expected: it has, he says, relaxed him immeasurably, improved his failing eyesight, and can even make hair grow back on balding pates.
+This is exactly what designer Brunello Cucinelli aims to do.
+Not only with his wildly successful sustainable cashmere business, but in his personal life, too.
+He is a practitioner of Tibetan yoga, which he does daily, and claims the benefits of yoga are beyond what he ever expected.
+It has, he says, relaxed him immeasurably, improved his failing eyesight, and can even make hair grow back on balding pates.

-While the cashmere that Cucinelli sources is all ethical, his work practices are what really make his company stand out.
-He believes that with modern life being as it is today, ‘there is a need to return to Ethics in every activity,’ and he has no problem taking the lead.
+While the local cashmere that Cucinelli sources is all ethical, his work practices and personal philosophies are what really make his company stand out.
+He believes that with modern life being as it is today, ‘there is a need to return to ethics in every activity.‘ And thank goodness, he has no problem taking the lead.

 For more information, please click here.

 - 10 Cruelty Free Unscented Skincare Brands To Try - February 15, 2024

 - 8 Recycled Cashmere Knitwear Brands - February 8, 2024

 - Sustainable Valentine’s Day Gifts For Luxury Lovers - February 7, 2024